w3c/csvw/experiments/historical-weather-observation-dataset/rdf-data-cube-multi-measure-approach/output/README.md

-The target output is an [abbreviated RDF Data Cube](cambornedata-standard-qbAbbr.ttl) published using _standard mode_ conversion. _Standard mode_ is required because we want the _common properties_ from metadata description to propagate into the RDF output.
+The target output is an [abbreviated RDF Data Cube representation of the Camborne data](cambornedata-standard-qbAbbr.ttl) published using _standard mode_ conversion. _Standard mode_ is required because we want the _common properties_ from metadata description to propagate into the RDF output.

 For information, details of the "Camborne" object, a `NamedPlace`, as defined by Ordnance Survey is provided below: